Johnson & Johnson confirmed vaccine production problems at Emergent plant in Baltimore

 “Johnson & Johnson is providing additional experts in manufacturing, technical operations and quality to be on-site at Emergent to supervise, direct and support all manufacturing of the Johnson & Johnson coronavirus vaccine,” the company said in a statement.

 The New York Times first reported the incident.
-It said about 15 million doses of vaccine were ruined.
+It said about 15 million doses worth of bulk vaccine were ruined and said it was attributed to human error.

+Johnson & Johnson did not confirm the estimate of volume that was ruined.
+But at Johnson & Johnson’s $10-a-dose price for the finished product, the value would be up to $150 million.

+A federal official said the cross-contamination was caught on routine quality control checks by Johnson & Johnson.
+“The issue is whether manufacturing processes at the plant are suboptimal,” said the official.
+“Nothing got out of the plant.”